LaurenceA/agent/README.md

 ## TODOs:

+* Cache tree summaries in FullPath.
+Use the file hash.

 * How to cross-reference context vs line numbers in error messages?
   - The problem is that error messages come with line numbers in the underlying files.
   - However, we don't really want to embed the line numbers in code summaries, because then you have to update the code summaries every time the line numbers change.
 And that could happen alot if you change something higher in the file.